De Montfort University

 About this course

-Mechanical engineering touches virtually every aspect of modern life.
-It’s at the forefront of developing new technologies for a multitude of industries including transport, healthcare, construction, and robotics.
+Mechanical Engineering touches virtually every aspect of modern life.
+It’s at the forefront of developing new technologies for many industries including transport, healthcare, construction, and robotics.

-You will learn fundamental skills and knowledge by studying modules such as Engineering Tools and Principles and Mechanical Design and Manufacturing.
-Modules such as Advanced Mechanical Materials and Professional Practice, Engineering Project Management and Engineering Business Environment equip you with the professional and transferable skills you need to work in industry.
+You will learn fundamental problem-solving skills by studying modules such as General Engineering Tools and Principles and Mechanical Design and Manufacturing.
+With modules such as Design and Project Management, Advanced Mechanical Materials and Professional Practice and Engineering Business Environment, you'll be equipped with the professional and transferable skills you need to work in industry.

 Modules